ysmood/notell/README.md

 0. Visit the `http://127.0.0.1:8013` in browser, the server should work.

-0. Edit the file `app/client/ejs/reveal.ejs`, it is where you write your presentation contents.
+0. Edit the file `usr/demo_ppt.ejs`.
 When you save the file, the server will auto-reload the page, no F5 hell.

-   Edit the file `app/client/css/custom.styl` to define your custom styles.
+### Add New PPT

+Of cause, Notell can serve multiple presentations at the same time.
+Here's an example.

+0. Just create a `.ejs` file in the `usr` folder is all you need, say the file name is 'usr/moe.ejs'.

+0. Then visit `http://127.0.0.1:8013/moe`, you'll get what you want.

+0. To make `moe` the default page?
+Simplly open the `var/config.coffee`, find the `default` key, change its value to `usr/moe`.
+Then restart the server.

 ### Deamon Operations